 I no longer take the statins and bloodthinners that constituted my treatment for the seven months following the TIA.
 I will be on a daily aspirin regimen for the rest of my life.
-It keeps my blood thin enough that my cuts take days to heal.
+It keeps my blood thin enough that my cuts take a few extra days to heal.
 I bruise like ripe fruit.

 It is the uncontrollable, in fact, that has made my tiny choices all the more important to me.
 Strange things will always happen.
 The unexpected, the inconvenient, the downright terrifying will occur.
 Life is appallingly unpredictable.